Rhône Group: Fogo de Chão

 In February 2018, Rhône acquired Brazilian steakhouse chain Fogo de Chão for $560 million.
 Founded in 1979 in Porto Alegre, Rio Grande do Sul, Brazil, it now operates in nearly 50 locations in the U.S., Mexico, Saudi Arabia, UAE and Brazil with plans for over 100 locations worldwide.
 The price of $15.75 a share was paid in cash, which represents a 25% premium over the restaurant company's closing price on the Nasdaq.
+In 2023, Rhône sold the chain to Bain Capital for $1.1 billion.

 Nestlé Confectionary USA

 In January 2018, Rhône Capital entered a binding offer to acquire Nestlé’s US confectionary business, joining a $2.5 billion race that includes Italy's Ferrero SpA and The Hershey Company.
 The sale includes established brands such as Butterfinger, Nerds, Laffy Taffy, and Crunch chocolate bars.
 Nestlé was advised by Goldman Sachs on the sale process.

-Hudson Bay Company
+Hudson's Bay Company

-In October 2017, Canada's oldest retailer Hudson Bay Company agreed to sell its historic Lord & Taylor Building to Rhône Capital and WeWork in a transaction valued at $850 million.
+In October 2017, Canada's oldest retailer Hudson's Bay Company agreed to sell its historic Lord & Taylor Building to Rhône Capital and WeWork in a transaction valued at $850 million.
 The flagship building has been a presence on Fifth Avenue for more than a century, the 10-story limestone structure opened in 1914, and was named a New York City designated landmark in 2007.